-The expanded version of the Comprehensive Annual Financial Report (CAFR) provides additional financial information for the County and County Constitutional Officers.
+The expanded version of the Annual Comprehensive Financial Report provides additional financial information for the County and County Constitutional Officers.
 It includes audited annual financial reports for the Board of County Commissioners (BCC) and each of the County’s six Constitutional Officers, as well as additional auditor reports and comments relative to the County’s operations.
 This version is required to be filed with the State of Florida Auditor General’s Office and is also available on the Auditor General’s Web site.

 The monthly Business-Type Activity Financial Reports provide additional financial information for Orange County’s Convention Center, Solid Waste System, and the Water Utilities System.
 These monthly unaudited reports present month-to-date and cumulative fiscal year-to-date financial operating information for these business-type operations.
 Monthly reports are published 11 times a year from October through August, with annual audited reports published for the fiscal year ending in September (see Business-Type Activities Financial Reports – Annual).

-The Citizens Annual Financial Report is a summarized operational and financial report prepared especially for the citizens of Orange County.
+The Popular Annual Financial Report is a summarized operational and financial report prepared especially for the citizens of Orange County.
 It is a high-level overview that covers the County’s operational structure, how County funds were raised and spent during the fiscal year, and the impact of County taxes and fees on a typical residential home.
 Additionally, this report provides multi-year growth indicators and data on County debt outstanding.

 The Revenue Monitoring Report provides information on the County’s 12 major revenue sources, exclusive of grant programs.
 On an annual basis, these sources account for well over three-quarters of total County revenue.
 The report is designed to ensure that major revenue receipts are received on a timely basis and to monitor the level of collections against prior year actual results and current year budgeted expectations.
 This report is issued on a quarterly basis during the fiscal year.